voxel51/fiftyone/docs/source/plugins/index.rst

 When an operation is delegated, the following happens:

-1. The operation and all the context required to execute it is serialized and stored, with the run status set to `queued`
+1. The operation and all the context required to execute it is serialized and stored, with the run status set to `queued`.

-2. When an orchestrator is ready to execute the operation, it will pull the operation from the queue and execute it.
-The status will be set to `running`
+2. When an operation is executed, the status will be set to `running`.

-3. When the operation is complete, the orchestrator will update the status to `complete` and store the result
+3. When the operation is complete, the status will be updated to `complete` and result stored.

-4. If the execution fails, the status will be set to `failed` and the error will be stored
+4. If the execution fails, the status will be set to `failed` and the error will be stored.

+To execute the queued operations, you can run the following command:
+`fiftyone delegated launch`

+The environment executing the queued delegated operations must meet the following criteria:

+- The environment must have the plugins installed.

+- the environment must have the same version of fiftyone installed.

+- fiftyone must be configured to use the same database as the instance of fiftyone which queued the operation.

 .. _plugins-directory: